The political implications of attack ads

 Many negative campaign ads are independent expenditures, which means they are formally and legally separated from the campaign, and are legally barred from coordinating with a politician’s campaign.

-In the case of Jackie Walorski’s comercial against Mel Hall titled “Evil,” the negative ad was both paid for by Jackie Walorski’s campaign and approved by the candidate herself.
+In the case of Jackie Walorski’s commercial against Mel Hall titled “Evil,” the negative ad was both paid for by Jackie Walorski’s campaign and approved by the candidate herself.